About

 I later returned to HGV Class One lorry driving for a while, along with taxi driving, and then went on to a PhD (The Long Term Psychological Effects of War Experience).
 Afterwards I obtained a lectureship at Nottingham Trent University, before moving to The University of Nottingham in 2004.

 I retired from full time work in 2024 due to ill-health.
-Look at my blog for details.
+See my blog for details of living with terminal cancer.

-My main area of research is traumatic stress, particularly war trauma.
-I have supervised over 35 PhD students to completion, along with some professional doctorate (clinical and forensic) students.
-They come from all over the world.
+My main area of research was traumatic stress, particularly war trauma.
+I have supervised nearly 40 PhD students to completion, along with some professional doctorate (clinical and forensic) students.
+I have also supervised 200-300 MSc student projects.
+The students come from all over the world and have made a huge positive difference to my life.

 I have published several books, many journal articles, and some book chapters.